 Each SIT participant will be required to support other SIT participants’ testing.

-The identified roles required for SIT are set out in Section 7.1 Market Roles included in MHHSP-Qualification.
+The identified roles required for SIT are set out in Section 7.1 Market Roles included in MHHS Qualification.
 Please refer to MHHS-DEL872 for detailed Business Processes.

 SIT Non-Functional

-All MHHS Non-Functional Requirements (NFRs) for SIT parties will be verified by one or both of:
+All MHHS Non-Functional Requirements (NFRs) for SIT participants will be verified by one or both of:

 Design assurance – assurance of the participant’s design by the SI Design team.